What is DevOps?

 - The term “DevOps” was introduced by software development consultant, Patrick Debois in 2009 when he named a conference as DevOps Days.

-- DevOps is not a tool or technology.
+DevOps is not a tool or technology.
 However, there are several tools used for DevOps functions.
-Most DevOps tools focus especially on task automation such as continuous deployment, continuous integration and continuous delivery.
+Most DevOps tools focus especially on task automation such as continuous deployment [link to #3.8], continuous integration [link to #3.9] and continuous delivery [link to #3.7].